-In particular, working time is one of the major concerns around policy debates.
-The existing international standards for "fixed" working time to allow for resting periods and to prevent health impact no longer respond to the current demand for more flexibility.
-Some countries have adopted regulations that allows a more flexible approach to working time and a balance for flexibility without hindering the right of workers to rest or adversely impact their health.
+In particular, working time is one of the major concerns in policy debates.
+The existing international standards for "fixed" working time to allow for resting periods and to prevent health risks no longer respond to the current demand for more flexibility.
+Some countries have adopted regulations that allow a more flexible and balanced approach to working time without hindering the right of workers to rest or adversely impact their health.

 Other aspects identified in this paper are skills demands and technology.
-These are important to enable the workforce to achieve productivity, as well address issues concerning employers' obligations and workers' responsibility on security and data protection.
+These are important to enable the workforce to achieve productivity, as well as address issues concerning employers' obligations and workers' responsibility on security and data protection.

-Furthermore, digital divide remains an issue to indicate that teleworking is not suitable for every sector or country.
-However, the fast pace at which access is granted to more regions makes it an issue which we must consider, even in countries or regions where accessibility is more limited.
+Furthermore, digital divide highlights that teleworking is not suitable for every sector, industry or country.
+However, the fast pace of expanding access to internet makes it an issue which must be considered, even in countries and regions where accessibility is more limited.

-Occupational safety and health (OSH) is singled out as an important aspect of remote work, leading to questions on liability and compensation.
-The fact that employers have limited control over the preventive and security measures taken in a working environment different from the workplace, represents some challenges to OSH compliance, and highlights the importance of creating a positive and healthy working culture, and minimizing the risk of stress when teleworking.
-Examples of countries providing for OSH specific standards in remote work are brought for consideration.
+Occupational safety and health (OSH) is singled out as an important aspect of remote work concerning questions on liability and compensation.
+The fact that employers have limited control over the preventive and security measures taken in a working environment other than the normal workplace, represents some challenges to OSH compliance, as well as highlights the importance of creating a positive and healthy working culture and the need to clearly define what are the responsibilities and liabilities for employers.
+In addition, teleworking may involve psychosocial risks, linked to working alone and the possibility of blurring of personal and work life, which need to be properly managed.
+Some examples of countries providing for OSH specific standards in remote work are included for consideration.